asteroid-lang/asteroid/Using Asteroid.md

 ### Challenge: Print squares

-> Print the squares of the numbers from 1 to 10.
+> Print the squares of the numbers 1 through 10.

-Of course this is straight forward with a for-loop over a list.
+Of course this is straightforward, with a `for-loop` over a list.
 Here we show another solution using the list `map` function.

 ```